Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to Configure Service Fabric Automatic OS Image Upgrade.md

 }
 ```

-#### Configure automatic OS image upgrade using Azure PowerShell
+#### Configure Automatic OS Image Upgrade using Azure PowerShell

-The following example shows how to configure automatic OS image upgrade for node type 'nt0' using an ARM template or using Azure PowerShell.
+The following example shows how to configure Automatic OS Image Upgrade for node type 'nt0' using an ARM template or using Azure PowerShell.

 ```powershell
 $resourceGroupName = '<resource group name>'